How to Prepare for Medical School Interviews: Steps for Success

 - Have you been exposed to diverse groups of people who taught you valuable lessons?

 3. Make a connection to your personal statement

-4. Contact people who can help you practice your interview skills
+4. Practice your interview skills

-6. Be confident and committed
+5. Be confident and committed

 While you need to take interviews seriously, you already have a lot to be proud of.
 One of the most important facts to know about medical school interviews is they’re only offered to qualified candidates who are likely to succeed.
 The interview is also your chance to become more familiar with the schools you’ve applied to.
 Allow yourself to converse with interviewers.
 When you are engaged in the process, you’ll appear more confident and eager to tackle the challenges that come with being a physician.

 Once you have some time to begin strategizing, determining how to prepare for medical school interviews will start to feel less daunting.
 It can also help you begin narrowing the list of institutions you’re considering.

 Learn more about selecting the right program by reading, “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”

 *This article was originally published in January 2018.
 It has since been updated to include information relevant to 2021.